Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: System Model

 \subsection{Channel Model}

-Backscatter channels are different from conventional one-way communication channels \cite{Diluka2022, Rezaei2023Coding, Zargari10320395}.
-The reason is that a backscatter channel is a cascaded channel from the CE to the tag and from the tag to the reader.
-Consequently, the cascaded channel experiences double-path loss, leading to severe deep fades.
-We assume a scattered environment and represent the component channels as zero-mean CSCG random variables.
-We thus employ the Rayleigh block flat fading model with a predefined coherence time \cite{Zargari10320395, Long2020}.
+Backscatter channels differ from conventional one-way communication channels \cite{Diluka2022, Rezaei2023Coding, Zargari10320395}.
+The reason is that a backscatter channel is the cascade of the CE-to-tag and tag-to-reader channels.
+Consequently, it experiences double-Pathloss, leading to severe deep fades.
+To model small-scale fading, component channels are modeled as zero-mean CSCG random variables.
+This amounts to the Rayleigh block flat fading model with a predefined coherence time \cite{Zargari10320395, Long2020}.